Cognism Pricing Review 2026: Platinum, Diamond, and What You Actually Pay

 • Account-based pricing models, where your entire team gets access for a flat annual fee, can deliver better cost predictability than Cognism's per-seat structure as teams scale.

-Platinum (Grow) includes access to Cognism's B2B contact database (up to 25 million contacts), email addresses, basic mobile numbers, the Chrome extension, and standard CRM integrations with Salesforce and HubSpot.
+Platinum (Grow / Standard) includes access to Cognism's B2B contact database, email addresses, basic mobile numbers, the Chrome extension, list building, and standard CRM integrations with Salesforce and HubSpot.
 This tier does not include phone-verified mobile numbers or intent data.

-Diamond (Elevate) adds Diamond Data (phone-verified mobile numbers with a claimed 98% accuracy rate), Bombora-powered intent data, and Diamonds-on-Demand, a concierge research service.
-Access expands to approximately 50 million contacts.
+Diamond (Elevate / Pro) adds Diamond Data (phone-verified mobile numbers with a claimed 98% accuracy rate), Bombora-powered intent data, and on-demand mobile verification, the successor to the Diamonds-on-Demand concierge research service.

 Both tiers operate on annual contracts with upfront payment.
-There is no monthly option, no free plan, and no self-serve trial beyond a 25-lead sample.
+There is no monthly option, no free plan, and no self-serve trial beyond a limited lead sample.

 Estimated Costs by Team Size